finagolfin/swift-android-sdk/README.md

-You can copy these executables and the SDK to an emulator or [a USB debugging-enabled device with adb](https://github.com/apple/swift/blob/release/5.3/docs/Android.md#4-deploying-the-build-products-to-the-device), or put them on an Android device with a terminal emulator app like [Termux](https://termux.com].
-I only test with Termux, so I'll show how to run the test binary there, but the process is similar with adb.
+You can copy these executables and the SDK to an emulator or [a USB debugging-enabled device with adb](https://github.com/apple/swift/blob/release/5.3/docs/Android.md#4-deploying-the-build-products-to-the-device), or put them on an Android device with a terminal emulator app like [Termux](https://termux.com).
+I only test with Termux so I'll show how to run the test binary there, but the process is similar with adb.

-The test runner and its example executables will need to have the right runtime path for the SDK, so run patchelf, which is available as a package on most linux distros or in Termux, to add the SDK to their rpath:
+The test runner and its example executables will need to have the right runtime path for the SDK, so run `patchelf`, which is available as a package on most linux distros or in Termux, to add the SDK to their rpath:
 ```
 patchelf --set-rpath \$ORIGIN/swift-android-aarch64-24-sdk/usr/lib/swift/android
 swift-argument-parserPackageTests.xctest math repeat roll